nhtam1989/test-php/README.md

 Since Redis stores data as key-value pairs and in memory, it is query performance is very fast, which improves the  user experience.

-## The first assumption
+## First assumption
 If the domain is not registered or not active, Google and Yahoo will not have any information.
-In this case, the `status` field in the Url table will is `failed`
+In this case, the `status` field in the `MeasurementUrl` table will be `failed`